mason-bially/500locol-ecs/manuscript.md

 };
 ```

 Currently the only thing we need the `ComponentManagerBase` for is being able to properly destroy all the component data when the world is deleted.
-We can do this because the *user* will always know the types of the data they want.
+We can do this because the *user* will always know the types of the data they want, and so they can simply access the concrete type.
+This also leaves the door open for user customized component managers.

 ```c++
 class World {